Stage 3 reading - Understanding character

 Full task descriptions are included in the resource, available for download on this page.

-Students categorise traits into visible or physical traits and emotional or behavioural traits using a 'bull's eye' graphic organiser (two activities).
+Students categorise traits into visible or physical traits and emotional or behavioural traits using a 'bull's eye' graphic organiser.

-Students identify physical and emotional traits in characters from a given text (three activities).
+Students identify physical and emotional traits in characters from a given text.

 Students infer traits based on a character’s actions (four activities).

-Students use a ‘Description, Illustration, Actions and Language model (DIAL) to build a picture of the traits and actions of a character (one activity).
+Students use a ‘Description, Illustration, Actions and Language model (DIAL) to build a picture of the traits and actions of a character.